Mercer Superannuation Review 2026: High Returns, Higher Risks? (Updated)

 User Experience: The "Pension Freeze" and App Nightmares

-If the investment team is the engine of a Ferrari, the customer service team appears to be driving a broken-down Corolla.
+If the investment team is arguably driving a Ferrari, the customer service team appears to be driving a broken-down Corolla.

-While the financial returns are excellent, the day-to-day experience of being a Mercer member is reportedly miserable.
-Our research into user sentiment across independent platforms like ProductReview.com.au and Trustpilot reveals a disturbingly consistent pattern of dissatisfaction.
+While the financial returns are excellent, the day-to-day experience of being a Mercer Superannuation member is reportedly miserable.
+In 2026, as we rely more on digital access than ever before, our research into user reviews on independent platforms like ProductReview and Trustpilot reveals a disturbing, consistent pattern of dysfunction.

 The App is a "Disaster"